EmmaLawlor/atlantic_yoga/README.md

 #### Colors

-A color scheme of blues and green was chosen for the site as it ties in with the aesthetic of the location of the Atlantic Yoga studio; next to the Atlantic ocean in the South West of Ireland.
+- A color scheme of blues and green was chosen for the site as it ties in with the aesthetic of the location of the Atlantic Yoga studio; next to the Atlantic ocean in the South West of Ireland.
 The color palette also reflects the Home page hero image, creating a seamless appearance when landing on the site.
+- Whilst styling the site, I decided to omit the green colour which was originally a part of my colour palette as I did not think it suited the aesthetics of the page.

 ![Atlantic Yoga Color Palette](documentation/atlantic_yoga_palette.png)

 *Color palette created on [Coolors](coolors.co)*

 #### Images
+- [Hero Image](https://github.com/EmmaLawlor/atlantic_yoga/blob/master/assets/images/hero-image.jpg) for Home page chosen as it ties in nicely with the theme of the site; a yoga studio by the sea.
+The image itself compliments the colour scheme running throughout the entire site.
+- [Main Image](https://github.com/EmmaLawlor/atlantic_yoga/blob/master/assets/images/yoga-class.jpg) for Classes page as it visually suggests to the user what the page is about.
+The colours are quite neutral so as not to go against the site's colour scheme.
+- [Main Image](https://github.com/EmmaLawlor/atlantic_yoga/blob/master/assets/images/yoga-group.jpg) on Contact page was again chosen to tie in with the theme of the page; getting in touch and communicating with Atlantic Yoga.
+- [Waves Icon](https://github.com/EmmaLawlor/atlantic_yoga/blob/master/assets/images/waves.png) used in Atlantic Yoga logo as it reflects the location of the studio and the theme of yoga by the sea.

 ### Wireframes
 [Atlantic Yoga Wireframes](https://1drv.ms/b/s!AtrJulJDGsm2hwjXyLTFuNfaBSeT)